-I’ve been wanting to learn about solar power because it can be extremely handy in an emergency situation and/or if you go off grid.
+I’ve been wanting to learn about solar power because it can be extremely handy in a situation where you might need emergency power, or if you go off grid.
 I’ve watched a number of YouTube videos and read about solar power, but still just didn’t get it.

-John from Iowa upgraded his solar system and sent me some small panels and an inverter and other stuff to play around with – Thank You John!
+John from Iowa upgraded his solar system and sent me some small panels and an inverter and other stuff to play around with.
 Now mind you, I’m not mechanically inclined at all and a bit leery of electricity as it is magic to me.
 But with a bit of email advice from John, I now have light!

 So here is what a dummy like me THINKS she has learned about solar power so far…

-You probably need a controller of some kind to not overcharge the battery if you are just going to set it up and walk away from it.
+- You need a charge controller of some kind to not overcharge the battery if you are just going to set it up and walk away from it.

 NOTE FROM JOHN FROM IOWA: